 Here, we apply the data synthesis approach (Brown et al., 2020) to a combination of data from various evaluations of Musa genotype reactions to BLSD and climatic data that are used as model covariates.
 To the best of our knowledge, this is the first application of such an approach to BLSD data originally collected in a non-ranking format.
 Multi-environment trials of Musa genotypes are complex to conduct because of their intricate requirements of space and time (Tenkouano et al., 2012).
 Our main objective is to demonstrate application of the data synthesis approach to unveil the effect of climatic factors on the reaction of several Musa genotypes to BLSD.
 Our interest is to explain rather than to predict a genotype's reaction to BLSD; the models are fitted and validated accordingly.
-The specific objectives are
+The specific objectives are to: (1) aggregate heterogeneous trial data previously deemed incompatible, (2) assess the effect of climatic variables and indices on the reaction of several genotypes to BLSD, and (3) identify the best performing genotypes across different locations.

-2. MATERIAL AND METHODS
+2 | MATERIAL AND METHODS

-2.1 Musa trial data
+2.1 | Musa trial data

-We retrieved data from the three main public data repositories currently storing field evaluation data on Musa genotypes: AgTrials, MusaBase and the Musa Germplasm Information System (MGIS) (Bauchet et al., 2018; Hyman et al., 2017; Ruas et al., 2017).
+We retrieved data from the three main public data repositories currently storing field evaluation data on Musa genotypes: AgTrials, MusaBase, and the Musa Germplasm Information System (MGIS) (Bauchet et al., 2018; Hyman et al., 2017; Ruas et al., 2017).
 From each repository, we selected data that fulfilled the following criteria:

-- 1) Contains evaluations of Musa genotype reactions to BLSD - 2) Contains geographic coordinates of trial locations - Contains the start and end dates of the evaluation period (i.e., planting date, and either shooting or harvesting date) - Genotypes evaluated at least partially overlap among trials (see connectivity in Section 2.5)
+- 1. Contains evaluations of Musa genotype reactions to BLSD - 2.
+Contains geographic coordinates of trial locations - 3.
+Contains the start and end dates of the evaluation period (i.e., planting date, and either shooting or harvesting date) - 4.
+Genotypes evaluated at least partially overlap among trials (see connectivity in Section 2.5)

-Table 1 presents the studies and projects in which the selected data were originally produced, the number of evaluated genotypes, number of locations, temporal extent and the data repository from which we retrieved the data.
+Table 1 presents the studies and projects in which the selected data were originally produced, the number of evaluated genotypes, number of locations, temporal extent, and the data repository from which we retrieved the data.